 - Getting the money: Unless the Publisher creates an account directly with HFA, the mechanical royalties will sit there and remain uncollected (and I assume eventually be lost for good… but from personal experience, I can tell you I was able to collect mechanical royalties from Spotify through HFA that occurred 6 years before I signed up for HFA)!
 As an independent artist, your choice is to try to act like a bonafide Publisher and sign up directly with HFA, or to use a service like CD Baby Pro or TuneCore Music Publishing Administration.
 Otherwise, you won’t see any of those mechanical royalties!

-- Major services that report to HFA: Spotify
+- Major services that report to HFA: Spotify and Apple Music

 - Music Reports